NeoticoZ/NeoticoZ/README.md

 ## Hey guys! 👋

 - I'm Heriks, I'm 21 years old and I live in Senador Canedo/GO, Brazil.
-I'm passionate about technology and especially the art of programming! ♥️
+I love technology and especially the art of programming. ♥️
 - I love solving problems and learning new technologies. 🚀

 ## Keep reading...